mpous/ei-balena-demo-master25/README.md

 ## What you'll need

 This demo is intended for the Raspberry Pi 4 - any version of that board should work.
+You should plug a standard USB webcam into one of the USB ports of your Pi.

 You'll also need a free or paid Edge Impulse account and an impulse that does image detection (sample public impulses for this are available that you can clone)